mauricioavs/trading-bot/README.md

 ## production bot of BTCUSDT

+1. Set a virtual environment.

+2. Install the dependencies located in production/requirements.txt.

-1. Once you have your strategy, copy it to strategy.py file in a new file and overwrite the same methods prepare_strategy and run_strategy from simulation.
+3. Once you have your strategy, copy it to strategy.py file in a new file and overwrite the same methods prepare_strategy and run_strategy from simulation.
 Notice that instead of a variable storing your strategy (in my case I called the variable "strategy"), now you have to set it as an attribute (in my case "self.strategy") in order to be persistent for class during streaming.

-2. Make a statuscake ping URL in order to monitor your online status.
+4. Make a statuscake ping URL in order to monitor your online status.

-3. Run the bot using run_bot.py (please adjust the init params to your needs).
+5. Run the bot using run_bot.py (please adjust the init params to your needs).

-4. (Optional) If you want to run the bot in EC2 instance, see file ec2_instructions/howtouse.md
+6. (Optional) If you want to run the bot in EC2 instance, see file ec2_instructions/howtouse.md